 Yellow Bathtubs and Vinyl Coated Walls

 You can absolutely update your mobile home’s vinyl walls (or VOG, Vinyl over gypsum panels).
 The secret to the best result is to clean the walls really, really well.
 Once you’ve cleaned the walls you will need to use a high-quality primer/gripper like Killz (two light coats).
 After the primer has dried use high-quality paint (again, two light coats).
-If you want to learn how to remove the battens that cover the panel seams click here.
+If you want to learn how to remove the battens that cover the panel seams and paint the walls click here.

-As they always say, “an ounce of prevention is better than a pound of cure” (or something like that).
+As they always say, “An ounce of prevention is better than a pound of cure” (or something like that).
 A few minutes of inspection time and a couple of dollars in material can save you a lot of time and money in the future.

 As always, thank you for reading Mobile Home Living!

 Note: The notated affiliate links help support Mobile Home Living at no additional cost to you.